PFTL/website/content/blog/27_Custom_CRM.rst

     :alt: Empty Jupyter Notebook
     :class: center-img

 The arrow indicates the name of the notebook.
 You can edit it to something more descriptive than Untitled.
 For example, **Test_Notebook**.
 The line that you see in green is where your input should go.
 Let's try a simple print statement, like what you see in the image below.
-To run the code, you can either press Shift+Enter, or click the play button that says run, while the cursor is still in the cell.
+To run the code, you can either press Shift+Enter or click the play button that says run, while the cursor is still in the cell.

 .. image:: /images/27_images/02_jupyter.jpg
     :alt: First Cell